Expressing your emotions with words? No one has time for that! Nowadays, we send an emoji, a meme or a GIF to share what we’re thinking.

 And for GIF apps for mobile phones, you can look into:

-If you don’t want to create your own GIFs, you can easily add them straight to your newsletter via MailerLite’s file manager.
+With MailerLite you can easily add GIFs to your email via MailerLite’s file manager.
 As we will explain in the next section, it lets you search for GIFs directly on GIPHY, without having to leave the MailerLite editor.
 Pretty cool, right?

 If you’re wondering how to actually embed a GIF in your email newsletter, don’t worry.
 Our file manager supports GIFs, and it’s easy peasy to use!
 Here’s the step-by-step guide to doing it with MailerLite: